 Zinc.
 There’s no part of the body that doesn’t really benefit from zinc.
 It’s a key constituent in cell growth, immunity, taste, smell, wound healing and respiratory health.

 It is found in – Lentils, peas, whole wheat bread, liver, pork, beef and wheatgerm.

 Remember that this ISN’T about ignoring the severity of symptoms and not going to the GP.
 Go!
 But, if you want additional support and guidance in using nutrition and stress management to boost your immune system, then contact me.

-You can start with a FREE 15-minute consultation or go straight in to booking a programme which will provide you to be supported and monitored on a regular basis.
+You can start with a FREE 30-minute consultation to assess your needs or go straight in to booking a programme which will provide you with support on a regular basis.